gvwilson/fiction/iffy/index.md

 filling the air with a rich aroma that tightened the knot in Iffy's stomach.

 The knot turned into an ache as Aunt Naggie added some of her precious spices.
-"Is that Mrs. Sandhu's mix?"
+"Is that Mrs. Sandhu's curry?"
 Iffy asked, turning a pair of chopsticks over and over in her hands.

 "Mm hm."
 Aunt Naggie fished the little jar out of her apron, sprinkled a little into the simmering mixture, then tucked the little jar at the back of her spice shelf.
-"Special flavor for special occasions."
+"I save it for special occasions."
 She dropped a thick handful of noodles into the pot, glanced at her foster daughter, and added a few more.

 Iffy put the chopstick back on the table.
-"What's so special bout today?" she grumbled.
+"What's so special 'bout today?" she grumbled.

 Aunt Naggie smiled without looking up from her cooking.
-"Any time I cook a just the two of us is special," she said fondly, knocking bits of onion off her spatula into the frying pan.
+"Any time I cook for just th' two of us is special," she said fondly, knocking bits of onion off her spatula into the frying pan.
 "But best we don't mention that to Jack, aright?"

 "Sure," Iffy said,
 feeling a knot in her chest to match the one in her stomach.
 She stood up and hugged Aunt Naggie from behind.
-"You know I won't leave you, don't you?"
+"You know I won't leave you, aye?"

 Her aunt's shoulders slumped slightly.
 She moved the frying pan off the induction loop